z0rc/dotfiles/README.md

 into `/etc/zsh/zshenv`.
 Alternatively, you can set it with a PAM environment module.

+## Neovim Version

+Neovim configuration is tested with latest released Neovim version only.
+At the moment of writing it's version 0.10.0.

 ## Vim Version

 Vim 9.1 or higher is required to support the XDG Base Directory Specification.
-To use all bundled vim plugins, install vim with Python3 and Ruby support built-in.
+To use all bundled vim plugins, install vim with Python and Ruby support built-in.

 ## Configuration